Common Poker Tells - How to Read People in Poker

 Some common poker tales, like the ones described extensively on this page, are easy to identify.
 Just follow the instructions in the article to learn how.
 Others might be more subtle.
 That's why you will need to observe your opponents over a long period of time and understand what their usual reactions to poker hands are and what can be identified as a poker tell.

 How can you tell if someone is bluffing in poker?

+Eye contact, trembling hands, chip glances, phone glances, and table talk are only a few of the most common poker tells in poker.
 Knowing how to read poker players and spot any of these poker tells will help you understand if someone is bluffing (i.e. misrepresenting the hand) or not.

 Are there online poker tells?

 Yes, although online poker tells are different from live poker ones.
 Online poker tells revolves around factors like bet sizing, the time spent sizing a bet, the behaviour at the table, and more.
 Read this handy collection of online poker tips for more detailed information on how to become a better online poker player

 Calum has been a part of the PokerNews team since September 2021 after working in the UK energy sector.
 He played his first hand of poker in 2017 and immediately fell in love with the game.
 Calum's proudest poker achievement is winning the only tournament he has ever played in Las Vegas, the prestigious $60 Flamingo evening event.